-- 1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box. - 2.
-Start the engine to enable the battery-operated accessories (See Section 3.6).
+- 1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box. - Start the engine to enable the battery-operated accessories (See Section 3.6).
 Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
-Remove the locking pin and swing the rest pin down below bed level.
+Swing the rest pin down below bed level.